Low-Waste Lifestyle: An Earth Day Story

 — Chief Seattle

 We’ve all seen the recent reports on climate change and what is predicted to happen to the world if we don’t intervene.
-I’m sure we have all seen an image or video of some habitat or creature impacted by climate change and increasing pollution problems.
+We have all seen an image or video of some habitat or creature impacted by climate change and increasing pollution problems.
 Perhaps it was a turtle with a straw stuck up its nose, fields of forests being cut to the ground, a starving polar bear, or melting glaciers.
-We might have been filled with brief sadness or thought “Aw, what a shame!” but then carried on with our day.
+We might have been filled with brief sadness or thought, “Aw, what a shame!” but then carried on with our day.

-It is so easy for us to recognize a global problem such as this and mistakenly think that it is up to someone else to fix the issue.
-It’s easy to turn a blind eye and think that you may not have the power to make an impact, but you do.
-We each have just as much power as politicians, big-business CEOs, influencers, and celebrities to make our home planet a little cleaner and greener, and I really recognized and tapped into that power just a few years ago!
+It is so easy for us to recognize a global problem such as this and mistakenly think it is up to someone else to fix it.
+It’s easy to turn a blind eye and think you may not have the power to make an impact, but you do.
+We each have just as much power as politicians, big-business CEOs, influencers, and celebrities to make our home planet cleaner and greener.
+I recognized and tapped into that power just a few years ago!

-I first heard about the “zero waste” concept in college, when a classmate of mine made a huge lifestyle overhaul and pledged to keep every bit of waste she created in a 16oz mason jar.
+I first heard about the “zero waste” concept in college when a classmate made a huge lifestyle overhaul and pledged to keep every bit of waste she created in a 16oz mason jar.
 A year later, her waste only filled a quarter of that jar.

-I was impressed by her efforts and intrigued by this small but growing community of zero wasters, yet skeptical of the impact she actually had.
+I was impressed by her efforts and intrigued by this small but growing community of zero wasters, yet skeptical of her impact.
 It sounded great in theory – reduce your waste to help the environment!
-But it seemed so complex, time consuming, expensive, and overall just so not fun.
-I assumed that those living that kind of lifestyle surely had to sacrifice so many of the everyday conveniences and joys our society has gotten used to.
+But it seemed so complex, time-consuming, expensive, and overall just so not fun.
+I assumed that those living that lifestyle surely had to sacrifice so many of the everyday conveniences and joys our society has gotten used to.

-I started doing more research though and followed a few blogs/Instagram accounts of these zero-waste gurus.
-They all posted tips and tricks on how to transition to a low-waste lifestyle and I started to realize that it wasn’t really that hard - it just took a definite desire to want to change, some planning, and some self-discipline.
+I started doing more research and followed a few blogs/Instagram accounts of these zero-waste gurus.
+They all posted tips and tricks on transitioning to a low-waste lifestyle, and I realized that it wasn’t that hard - it just took a definite desire to change, some planning, and some self-discipline.

-Despite feeling like I was always at least somewhat attuned to the necessity for environmental responsibility, doing more research on the state of the pollution/plastic problem the world is facing was a huge eye-opener for me and really kicked me into gear towards lessening my footprint.
+Despite feeling like I was always at least somewhat attuned to the necessity for environmental responsibility, researching the state of the pollution/plastic problem the world faces was a huge eye-opener.
+It kicked me into gear toward lessening my footprint.
 For example:

 - According to the EPA, the average American sends 4.4 pounds of trash to the landfill every day.